 14. Irish Water Spaniel

-The Irish Water Spaniel breed has been around for centuries.
-A hunting and companion dog, the Irish Water Spaniel is friendly, active, and devoted to its owners.
+The Irish Water Spaniels breed has been around for centuries.
+A hunting dog and companion dog, the Irish Water Spaniel is the best friend, active, and devoted to dog ownership.

-The breed is rare to come across these days in North America, but are a very popular working dogs in Ireland.
-They make a great companion for owners that lead more active lifestyles.
+The breed is rare and less likely to come across these days in North America, but are very popular working dogs in Ireland.
+They make great sporting group companion dogs for owners that lead more active lifestyles with regular brushing.

 Fun Facts About Irish Water Spaniel